FundamentalEcomLLC/Smartbot/DEPLOYMENT.md

 3. Monitor the Vercel logs: `vercel logs <deployment-url> --since 1h`.

 With these steps the full FastAPI application—routers, templates, and static files—runs on Vercel's serverless infrastructure.

+## 7. Neon branch hygiene

+- Avoid manual `DROP SCHEMA` or full branch resets in production unless you immediately re-run all migrations.
+- Keep a naming convention for temporary branches so it's obvious which ones are safe to delete or reset.
+- Before promoting a new branch or failover, run `alembic upgrade head` against it and run the smoke test mentioned above (`python scripts/smoke_test.py`).